Keep Running: Background

-The song later appeared on the Let It Break track listing as Keep Running.
-The song was expected to be the first single release from the album.

-Hayes later confirmed that the track 'Tokyo' was changed to 'Keep Running' on the album as the song began to change direction during its production and some of the lyrics may have been interpreted as referencing the 2011 earthquake in Japan, though this was not the actual case.
+The song later appeared on the Let It Break track listing as 'Keep Running.'
+It was initially expected to be the album's first single.
+Hayes later explained that the track's name was changed from 'Tokyo' to 'Keep Running' as the song's direction evolved during production.
+Additionally, some of the lyrics could have been interpreted as referencing the 2011 earthquake in Japan, although this was not the intended meaning.

 Release

 The song was released as a download only on Friday, 26 August 2011 in Ireland.
 Outside Ireland, 'Keep Running' was released as promo track in March 2012 following the re-release of Let It Break.

 Music video

 A music video premiered on 26 August 2011 on her YouTube page.
 The video was directed by her then boyfriend Brinton Bryan.
 The single is complemented by a music video which was shot on location in LA in July 2011.
 The videos theme is based around homelessness, where Gemma Hayes appears as herself alongside US actor Jason Ritter.